lakario/docs.konghq.com/app/_hub/kong-inc/json-threat-protection/overview/_index.md

 ## Examples:

-This request will successfully fetch the default page from the upstream Nginx.
+This request is successfully proxied to returns a response back

 ```bash
 curl -XPOST http://127.1:8000/ \